ivanrakhmadi/dibimbing/README.md

 ![Screenshot (15)](https://user-images.githubusercontent.com/101379389/158223557-33e0aa18-52bb-4996-8318-3fc9d844e7f8.png)

+- The results from using pairplot are :
 - Customer who belong to SeniorCitizen did not churn
 - Customer with higher tenure tend to more loyal (did not churn)
 - Customer that did not Churn have more MonthlyCharges